"Why the Hell isn't THIS on DVD yet?" -- Number 55

 BOEING BOEING (1965 Paramount) Starring Tony Curtis, Jerry Lewis, Thelma Ritter, Dany Saval, Christiane Schmidtmer, Suzanna Leigh, Lomax Study.
 Directed by John Rich.

-American correspondent Tony Curtis lives in Paris with three different female flight attendants (and fiancees!): one French, one British, one German (and all blonde).
-Each stewardess is completely unaware of the other two as they work different timetables for three different airlines and Curtis deftly arranges everything to a "T" (with the help of housekeeper Ritter) to keep it that way.
+American correspondent Tony Curtis lives in Paris with three different stewardesses (and fiancees!): one French, one British, one German (and all blonde).
+Each lady is completely unaware of the other two as they work different timetables for three different airlines and Curtis deftly arranges everything to a "T" (with the help of housekeeper Ritter) to keep it that way.
 Curtis has it made in the shade with his harem ("Air France" Saval, "British United" Leigh and "Lufthansa" Schmidtimer) until a couple of curveballs upset the applecart.
-First professional acquaintance Jerry Lewis learns of the arrangement and blackmails Curtis into a temporary room.
-Then plans are announced to put the new, faster BC-10 into service, which will result in faster flights---and shift changes for the mile high trio.
+First professional colleague Jerry Lewis learns of the arrangement and blackmails Curtis into a temporary room.
+Then plans are announced to put the new, faster BC-10 into service, which will result in faster flights---and shift changes or the mile high trio.

 The Hollywood version of a French stage smash that flopped on Broadway, BOEING BOEING turned out to be a sexless sex comedy, less risque than your average episode of LOVE THAT BOB.
-The potentially smutty setup turns out to be all talk and seperate bedrooms, a perfect illustration of why the Motion Picture Production Code was so creaky entering its fourth decade.
+The potentially smutty setup turns out to be all talk and seperate bedrooms, a perfect illustration of why the Motion Picture Production Code was so creaky after three decades.
 It's also a prime example of what second-wave feminism would be protesting within a year or two.
 Objectification?
 The three lead actresses have their measurements listed under their names in the opening credits and are naive enough (to put it charitably) to have nary a suspicion of Curtis' trigamy.

 Not to say that BOEING BOEING is a complete loss.
 The atypically laconic Lewis essentially plays the straight man and does a nice job, as he often did when subdued (i.e. THE KING OF COMEDY).
 He's bested by the consistently harried Ritter.
-Granted she could play this role in her sleep by 1965, but the six-time Oscar nominee is still in fine form as she weathers the confusion, quits her job continuously, gets raises, and wearily goes back to weather the constant confusion again.
+Granted she could play this role in her sleep, but the six(!) time Oscar nominee is still in fine form as she weathers the confusion, quits her job continuously, gets raises, and wearily goes back to weather the constant confusion again.

 Director John Rich (ALL IN THE FAMILY) does his best to eliminate staginess, but as both an adaptation of the play and an example of mid-sixties pseudo-smut BOEING BOEING is lacking.
 You'll have better luck with GUIDE FOR THE MARRIED MAN or KISS ME STUPID if you're seeking the latter.